Compression, inversion, and approximate PCA of dense kernel matrices at near-linear computational complexity: Proof of accuracy of incomplete Cholesky factorization in the supernodal multicolor ordering

-Using this result and the fact that $\# \mathring{S}_\rho$ has $\BigO (\rho^d )$ nonzero entries per column, one can prove that using Algorithm~\ref{alg-ICholesky} with a supernodal ordering as described in Construction~\ref{const-superMulti} yields an $\epsilon$-approximate Cholesky factorization of $\IKM$ in computational complexity $\BigO (N \log ( N/\epsilon )^{2d} )$ in time and $\BigO (N \log ( N/\epsilon )^{d} )$ in space, when using subsampling based multiresolution bases as in Example~\ref{examp-subsamp}.
-For averaging-based multiresolution bases as in Example~\ref{examp-average}, it is possible to use the Cholesky factorization in nonstandard form as introduced in \cite{gines1998lu} to obtain the the same computational complexity as for subsampling-based multiresolution bases, at the cost of a more complicated implementation.
+Using this result and the fact that $\# \mathring{S}_\rho$ has $\BigO (\rho^d +1)$ nonzero entries per column, one can prove that using \cref{alg-ICholesky} with a supernodal ordering as described in \cref{const-superMulti} yields an $\epsilon$-approximate Cholesky factorization of $\IKM$ in computational complexity $\BigO (N \log ( N/\epsilon )^{2d} )$ in time and $\BigO (N \log ( N/\epsilon )^{d} )$ in space.
 The matrix $\IKM$ is \emph{essentially} a discretized elliptic partial differential operator, and analogous results can be obtained in the setting where $\IKM$ is obtained as a discretization of $\IK$ with regular finite elements and and $\KM$ is the inverse of that discretized operator.
-Furthermore, numerical experiments suggest that exponential decay properties also hold for discretized second-order elliptic equations in two or three dimensions (where $s = 1 \leq d/2$); see \cite[Section 3.1]{schroeder1978fast} for a special case of this result on regular meshes.
+Numerical experiments suggest that exponential decay properties also hold for discretized second-order elliptic equations in two or three dimensions (where $s = 1 \leq d/2$) when using subsampling as in \cref{examp-subsamp}; see \cite[Section 3.1]{schroeder1978fast} for a special case of this result on regular meshes.
 Thus, by computing the incomplete Cholesky factorization, we obtain a direct solver for general elliptic PDEs with complexity $\BigO ( N \log ( N/\epsilon )^{2d} )$ in time and $\BigO (N \log ( N/\epsilon )^{d} )$ in space.
 To the best of our knowledge, this is the best asymptotic complexity reported for such a solver in the literature (for elliptic PDEs with rough coefficients and rigorous a priori estimates of complexity vs.\ accuracy).
 It is not surprising that we obtain a fast solver for elliptic PDEs because our work is based on the fast solvers introduced in \cite{owhadi2015multigrid,owhadi2017universal}, which in turn can be shown to be a block-wise version of the Cholesky factorization in nonstandard form introduced by \cite{gines1998lu}, where the inverses of diagonal blocks are computed using iterative methods.
 By instead applying the Cholesky factorization in nonstandard form, the logarithmic factor in the complexity of the gamblet transform can be improved.
-However, the error estimates of \citet{owhadi2015multigrid} and \citet{owhadi2017universal} improve significantly upon those in \cite{gines1998lu} by establishing that exponential accuracy can be obtained with a finite number of vanishing moments even for rough coefficients.
-In the present work, we further extend the results on Cholesky factorization to the setting of multiresolution schemes based on subsampling (without any vanishing moments).
+However, the error estimates of \cite{owhadi2015multigrid} and \cite{owhadi2017universal} improve significantly upon those in \cite{gines1998lu} by establishing that exponential accuracy can be obtained with a finite number of vanishing moments even for rough coefficients.
+The present work further extends the results on Cholesky factorization to the setting of multiresolution schemes based on subsampling (without any vanishing moments).
 For such multiresolution basis the nonstandard form just reduces to computing an ordinary incomplete Cholesky factorization with the smaller sparsity pattern $\mathring{S}_\rho$, thus greatly simplifying the implementation.
-We note that by using direct inversion methods similar to \citep{lin2011algorithm} it would be possible in principle to directly compute $\epsilon$-approximations of the Cholesky factors of $\KM^{-1}$ from $\BigO ( N \log(N/\epsilon)^d )$ entries of $\KM$ at computational cost of $\BigO ( N \log(N/\epsilon)^{2d} )$, but we defer a more detailed investigation to future work.
+We note that by using direct inversion methods similar to \cite{lin2011algorithm} it would be possible in principle to directly compute $\epsilon$-approximations of the Cholesky factors of $\KM^{-1}$ from $\BigO ( N \log(N/\epsilon)^d )$ entries of $\KM$ at computational cost of $\BigO ( N \log(N/\epsilon)^{2d} )$, but we defer a more detailed investigation to future work.